Thursday, August 1, 2024

 1st off, I immediately wondered what kind of snack and then I WANTED a snack.

-And, I messaged back, "I'm a full course dining experience."
+And, I messaged back, "I'm a full-course dining experience."

 WRONG ANSWER, NICOLE!